AltaArts/DeleteFunctions--Prism-Plugin/README.md

 ## **Plugin Usage**

-ExportToDir adds a right-click item to Prism2's GUI that opens a dialogue to customize an export file name and directory, and adds the option to have the file(s) zipped.
+DeleteFunctions adds a right-click item to Prism2's GUI that opens a dialogue to customize an export file name and directory, and adds the option to have the file(s) zipped.
 Using ExportToDir does not alter the original files or information data.

 The ExportToDir plugin adds a menu tab in Prism2's User Settings that allows the user to create template filenames, and custom directories used for the export.